gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 loss: 4.9 #START# seeing everybody eating ruined you makes me # Loss and after that is the predicted text.
 Loss will g down with time
           #START# im sorry , nice and think opening

-loss: 6.82 #START# relax pretty cheese guy  # The upper one is predicted with a probability distribution
+loss: 6.82 #START# relax pretty cheese guy  # This one is predicted with a probability distribution
+           #START# im what school say  # This one predicts independently, and is greedy, taking the word with highest probability
 ```

 ## All callable modules